mjaseem/mjaseem.github.io/_posts/2025-04-12-proof-of-humanity.markdown

 **Certificate generation**: An issuer uses a secret key to generate a digital certificate tied to your verified identity.
 You store this certificate on your device in a digital wallet.

 **Signup**: When you register on a site, or visit it for the first time, you use your certificate and the site’s key (aka context id) to generate a pseudonym that’s unique to that site.
-The same certificate will produce a different pseudonym for each site.
+For the website, this is your identity.
+The same certificate will produce a different pseudonym for each site and for a site—more precisely for a context id—a certificate always produces the same pseudonym.

 **Login**: When you visit the site again, you prove you're the same person behind the pseudonym—without revealing your identity or the certificate itself—by performing a mathematical operation that only someone holding the certificate could complete.